Nikhitha35/Event-Calendar/README.md

 An interactive, feature-rich event calendar built using React.
 This calendar allows users to create, edit, delete, and manage events with support for recurring events and drag-and-drop rescheduling.
 Events are saved locally, ensuring persistence across sessions.

+"A demo video is provided along with the code files"

 ##  Features

 -  Monthly calendar view with navigation